weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 - all the original game loc content files
 - all the loc files for any enabled mods.

-(You can't specify loading order of mods yet, but I'll get around to that.)
+Loading order of mods can be specified by the player.
+Modders can override loading order of individual entities with the $priority

 CONTENT FOR MODS